enterprise-application-integration/eai-saentis/README.md

     <img width="900" alt="sendmail_toiterate" src="images/sendmail_toiterate.png">

     * Depending on the datatype, this global variable can then be used with the following statement directly within the body of the email.
-In our case, the integer with the name order_id is read used as a global variable from the connection "row22".
+In our case, the integer with the name order_id is read and used as a global variable from the connection "row22".

     <img width="900" alt="sendmail_body" src="images/sendmail_body.png">